 Frontiers in Quantitative Finance

-The Jacobs Levy Center at Wharton is pleased to announce its upcoming conference, which will include a ceremony to award the 2019 Wharton-Jacobs Levy Prize for Quantitative Financial Innovation to Professors Ray Ball and Philip Brown.
-They will be recognized for their influential work linking stock prices to accounting data outlined in their paper “An Empirical Evaluation of Accounting Income Numbers” (Journal of Accounting Research, 1968).
+The Jacobs Levy Center at Wharton held its 2019 Conference on Friday, September 27 at the New York Marriott Marquis.
+The event included a ceremony to award the 2019 Wharton-Jacobs Levy Prize for Quantitative Financial Innovation to Professors Ray Ball and Philip Brown.
+They were recognized for their influential work linking stock prices to accounting data outlined in their paper “An Empirical Evaluation of Accounting Income Numbers” (Journal of Accounting Research, 1968).